GATT Procedure

 GATT (Gonioscopy-Assisted Transluminal Trabeculotomy) is a minimally invasive surgical treatment for the management of open angle glaucomas and is a modification of a glaucoma surgery (trabeculotomy) that has been around for over 50 years.
 Trabeculotomy has a proven history of being safe and effective for the treatment of open angle glaucoma.

-Who is a good candidate for GATT?
+Who is a Good Candidate for GATT?

 How does it work?